Our Immune System - The Body's First Line of Defense Against Diseases

 What's the difference between viral and bacterial infection

 Bacterial infection is caused by bacteria, those very tiny single-celled microorganisms that have the ability to reproduce rapidly.
-They have the ability to survive in extremely hot or cold environment, they can survive in environments that have been contaminated by radioactive waste materials, and most importantly, they can survive in the human body.
+They have the ability to survive in extremely hot or cold environment, they can survive in environments that have been contaminated by radioactive waste materials, and most importantly, they can thrive well in the human body.

 Bacteria are harmless creatures.
 Less than one percent of them can make people sick.
-They are in fact useful in digestion, in destroying cancer cells, in supplying he body with needed nutrients, and in destroying microorganisms that cause diseases.
+They are in fact useful in digestion, in destroying cancer cells, in supplying the body with needed nutrients, and in destroying microorganisms that cause diseases.